mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/replace-node/index.md

     aws-example-md-0   ScalingUp   2          1       2         1
     ```

-    There are 2 replicas, but only 1 is ready.
-There is 1 unavailable replica, and the `ScalingUp` phase means a new Machine is being created.
+    In this example, there are two replicas, but only 1 is ready.
+One replica is unavailable, and the `ScalingUp` phase means a new Machine is being created.

 1. Identify the replacement Machine using this command:

-    ```sh
+    ```bash
     export NAME_NEW_MACHINE=$(kubectl --kubeconfig ${CLUSTER_NAME}.conf get machines \
         -l=cluster.x-k8s.io/deployment-name=${CLUSTER_NAME}-md-0 \
         -ojsonpath='{.items[?(@.status.phase=="Provisioning")].metadata.name}{"\n"}')